ChunYen-Chen/gamer-fork/doc/wiki/Test-Problems-related/Test-Problems:-Zeldovich.md

   can be properly resolved.

 - The analysis script `./plots/analysis_plot_Zeldovich.py` works for both gas-/particle-only setups.
-Note that the parameters under "# user-specified parameters" in the script NEED to match those adopted in `Input__TestProb`, especially the value of `Gas_Par_Setup`.
+Note that the parameters under `# user-specified parameters` in the script NEED to match those adopted in `Input__TestProb`, especially the value of `Gas_Par_Setup`.

 - For references, see Sec.
 9.2 of [Springel, MNRAS 401 791 (2010)](https://doi.org/10.1111/j.1365-2966.2009.15715.x)